GFZ/arosics/README.md

 CRL.correct_shifts()
 ```

-#### visualize geometric quality grid with INITIAL shifts present in your input target image
+#### visualize tie point grid with INITIAL shifts present in your input target image

-Use the function COREG_LOCAL.view_CoRegPoints() to visualize the geometric quality grid with the calculated absolute lenghts of the shift vectors (the unit corresponds to the input projection - UTM in the shown example, thus the unit is 'meters'.).
+Use the function COREG_LOCAL.view_CoRegPoints() to visualize the tie point grid with the calculated absolute lenghts of the shift vectors (the unit corresponds to the input projection - UTM in the shown example, thus the unit is 'meters'.).

 NOTE: a calculation of reliable shifts above cloud covered areas is not possible.
 In the current version of AROSICS these areas are not masked.
 A proper masking is planned.